hparadiz/aws-instance-connect/readme.md

 # AWS Instance Connect PHP
+This tool lets you SSH into AWS EC2 instances with nothing but your AWS IAM credentials that you probably already have in your home directory if you work with AWS.

-This tool will let you use AWS Instance Connect to SSH into your EC2 instances quickly with a high degree of security using your AWS credentials and a generated public/private key created and then immediately destroyed.
+To be more specific it uses the AWS SDK to access AWS Instance Connect to SSH into your EC2 instances quickly with a high degree of security because a key is generated for one time use and then immediately destroyed.

 ## Configuration
 Please follow the AWS instructions for setting up your AWS credentials in `~/.aws/credentials`